commonsharp/SurvivalProject-Server/README.md

 A big change in the code, resulting in a cleaner and a better code.

 * Added LoginHandler, LobbyHandler and GameHandler to extend GenericHandler.
+* Renamed AttackUDP to ForwardMessageHandler.

 # 23/03/2017
 * Added b6oy's encryption/decryption methods.
 The game now works with his client as well (win10 executable).